 Perform database failover with SQL Managed Instance Availability Groups

-The following README will guide you on how to explore and test Azure Arc-enabled SQL Managed Instance Availability Groups, simulate failures and DB replication.
+The following Jumpstart scenario will guide you on how to explore and test Azure Arc-enabled SQL Managed Instance Availability Groups, simulate failures and DB replication.
 In this scenario, you will be restoring a sample database, will initiate a failover to force HA event as well as validating database replication across multiple SQL nodes in an availability group.

-Note: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in preview.
+NOTE: Azure Arc-enabled SQL Managed Instance with Availability Groups is currently in preview.

 Deployed Kubernetes Resources